 These Technical Requirements for Frequency Containment Reserve Provision in the Nordic Synchronous Area specify formal technical requirements for Frequency Containment Reserve (FCR) providers as well as requirements for compliance verification and information exchange.
-The requirements are based on SO GL, with proper adjustments to be suitable for the Nordic conditions.
+The requirements are based on SO GL1, with proper adjustments to be suitable for the Nordic conditions.
 The requirements have been developed in cooperation between the Nordic TSOs: Energinet, Fingrid, Statnett and Svenska kraftnät.

-In order to participate in the FCR markets, it is necessary for FCR providing units and FCR providing groups, jointly referred to as FCR providing entities, to be prequalified.
+In order to participate in the FCR markets, it is necessary for FCR providing units and FCR providing groups, jointly referred to as FCR providing entities2, to be prequalified.
 The prequalification process ensures that FCR providers have the ability to deliver the specified product required by the TSO and that all necessary technical requirements are fulfilled.
-The TSOs provide an IT tool that performs the necessary calculations and evaluates compliance from the test results with the technical requirements.
-The prequalification shall be performed before a provider can deliver the products FCR-N (Frequency Containment Reserve for Disturbances), and shall consist of documentation showing that the provider can deliver the specified product as agreed with the TSO.
+The TSOs provide an IT tool that performs the necessary calculations and evaluates compliance from the test results with the technical requirements3.
+The prequalification shall be performed before a provider can deliver the products FCR-N (Frequency Containment Reserve for Normal operation) and FCR-D (Frequency Containment Reserve for Disturbances), and shall consist of documentation showing that the provider can deliver the specified product as agreed with the TSO.
 The technical requirements, the specific documentation required and the process for prequalification testing are described in this document.
 The process to validate the requirements includes: